• Skip to primary navigation

 How to Make Spaghetti Sauce Like an Italian

-Feel free to make this spaghetti sauce the day before you plan to eat it.
+Feel free to make this spaghetti sauce 1 to 2 days before you plan to eat it.
 But even if you're crunched for time, it can be made and ready to eat in just about 35 to 40 minutes, including prep time.
+Making it a reliable, easy spaghetti sauce recipe even for busy weeknights.

 extra virgin olive oil with 2 large garlic cloves in a pressure cooker pot